ReezFX/WOL-Manager/README.md

 If users cannot see hosts that should be visible to them:
 1. Verify the user has the correct role assignment in the user_roles table
 2. Check that the host's visible_to_roles field includes the user's role ID
-3. Ensure that newly registered users are properly assigned to the 'user' role (fixed in v1.0.4)
+3. Ensure that newly created users are properly assigned to the 'user' role (fixed in v1.0.4)
 4. For admin users, verify they have both 'admin' and 'user' roles if they need to see hosts visible to 'user' role

 ### Database Issues